• Nothing Found

 How to get a taxi in Crete ?

-Taxis in Crete are plentiful and have a different colour depending on where they are from.
-You can easily find a taxi in Chania or Heraklion by hailing one from the street, walking to a taxi rank or simply calling one of the radio companies.
-Private transfers are also available from Heraklion and Chania, allowing you to skip the stress of waiting around for a local taxi or using public transportation.
+Taxis in Crete are plentiful and have a different color depending on where they are from.
+You can easily find a taxi in Chania or Heraklion by hailing one from the street, walking to a taxi rank, using a Crete taxi app or simply calling one of the radio companies.
+Private transfers are also available from Heraklion Airport and Chania Airport, allowing you to skip the stress of waiting around for a local taxi or using public transportation.

 How much is a taxi in Crete?

-Taxis in Crete use a taximeter based on distance to calculate the cost of your journey.
+Crete taxi rates are calculated using a taximeter based on distance to calculate the cost of your journey.
 These fares are highly regulated by the Greek government.
-Crete taxi services charge a base fare of €1.80, €0.90 per km during the day (05:00 to 00:00) and €1.25 at night (00:00 to 05:00).
-Charges for factors such as excess luggage, travelling during major holidays and rides from the airport and port may apply.
-For a guaranteed fixed fare with no extra charges, you can pre-book a private transfer with Welcome Pickups.
+Crete taxi services charge a base fare of €1.80, and then €0.90 per km during the day (05:00 to 00:00) and €1.25 at night (00:00 to 05:00).
+Charges for factors such as excess luggage, traveling during major holidays and rides from the airport and port may apply.
+For a guaranteed fixed fare with no extra charges, you can pre-book a private transfer with a private company such as Welcome Pickups.

 What is the best way to get around Crete?

 Crete is a large island with lots to see.
-So whether you’re staying in Chania or Heraklion, using a Crete taxi to explore is the most convenient option.
+So whether you’re staying in Chania or Heraklion, using a Crete taxi to explore is the most convenient and only direct transfer option.
 Compared to many other Greek cities, taxis in Crete are also very affordable.

 Was this helpful?